MrBrunotte/foodictionary/readme.md

 # **FOODictionary**

-**FOODictionary** - Your personalized cookbook for all your recipes!
+**FOODictionary - Your personalized cookbook!**

+Foodictionary lets the user personalize their own special cookbook!

-The idea for this cookbook is to let the user build their own cookbook with thier favorite recipes.
-The user can also find other recipes that other users have added.
-There is a random recipe section when the user want a quick inspiration for a meal to cook.
-There is a favorite section where user can store their favorite recipes.
+The idea for this website is to let the user build their own personalized cookbook.
+The registered user is able to add, edit and delete their own recipes they are also ablo to add their favorite recipes to a favoriets section.

+The guest user is able to browse and search for recipes but to be able to use all the websites functionalities they need to become a registered user.

+## **Database**
+****
 FOODictionary uses the CRUD functions for the recipes, which was a requriement for this project:

-    1) Create a recipe
+* Create a recipe
-    2) Read a recipe
+* Read a recipe
-    3) Update a recipe
+* Update a recipe
-    4) Delete a recipe
+* Delete a recipe

-****
-## **Database**

-This project use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to create and store the values.
-The aim of this project was to use the CRUD functions to let the user interact with the database on the website.
+[MongoDB Atlas](https://www.mongodb.com/cloud/atlas) was used to create and store the values.

-The database schema consists of one Cluster with a Database named Foodictionary.

-The database Foodictionary consists of the five collections:
+The database schema consists of a Database named Foodictionary with five collections:

-    1) allergens
+* allergens
-    2) recipeCategory
+* recipeCategory
-    3) recipes
+* recipes
-    4) skillLevel
+* skillLevel
-    5) users
+* users

 See the Schema here: **[DatabaseSchema](https://github.com/MrBrunotte/foodictionary/blob/master/planning/database_schema.jpg)**